saycel/black-rock-forest-store-and-forward/app/readme.md

 - docker-compose
 - git

-make sure you hace installed in other machine:
+make sure you have installed in other machine:
 - postman

 # What's in the box?